Conditions for eigenvalue configurations of two real symmetric matrices (symmetric polynomial approach): Introduction

 The main difficulty of the eigenvalue configuration problem comes from the fact that it is not practically solvable using existing methods.
 While the eigenvalue configuration problem can be solved using general quantifier elimination algorithms (see e.g. \cite{McCallum:84, Ben-Or_Kozen_Reif:86, Grigorev:88,Weispfenning:95, Gonzalez_Lombardi_Recio_Roy:89, Hong:90a, Hong:90b, Collins_Hong:91, Hong:92a, Renegar:92a,Canny:93a,Loos_Weispfenning:93, Weispfenning:94b, Gonzalez-Vega:96, DBLP:journals/jsc/McCallum99, DBLP:conf/issac/McCallumB09, DBLP:journals/jsc/Brown01a, DBLP:journals/jsc/Brown01, Strzebonski06, DBLP:conf/issac/ChenMXY09, DBLP:journals/jsc/Brown12, Hong_Safey:2012}), it is very inefficient.
 Furthermore, the outputs of these algorithms grow very quickly toward being incomprehensible for even moderately sized inputs.
 As a consequence of these limitations, we must exploit particular properties of the eigenvalue configuration problem to develop a practical solution.

-The main contribution of this paper is to provide an efficient and structured solution to the eigenvalue configuration problem, under the slight restriction that the two matrices do not share any eigenvalues (see the remark after Definition \ref{def:generic}).
+The main contribution of this paper is to provide an efficient and structured solution to the eigenvalue configuration problem.
 We accomplish this by defining combinatorial objects related to the eigenvalue configuration of the matrices which can be counted as the roots of certain symmetric polynomials.
 In our related work \cite{signature}, we approach the same problem via a method based on the theory of the signature of matrices.

 The contribution of this paper serves as one possible way of generalizing Descartes' rule of signs.
 There has been recent work on generalizing Descartes' rule of signs to consider single multivariate polynomials \cite{telek2024geometry}, but we are not aware of any previous attempts to generalize to more than one univariate polynomial.